-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 Disclosure can also cover evidence filed by the pertinent competition authority, subject to certain restrictions.

 In making an order, the court will seek to limit disclosure to what is proportionate, considering the legitimate interests of the parties concerned and of any third parties.
-The party requesting disclosure is liable to cover the costs (and any damages) occasioned by that disclosure and may be required to make a deposit in advance.
+The party requesting disclosure:

+- is liable to cover the costs (and any damages) occasioned by that disclosure; and

-Disclosure requests can also rely on other general provisions of the Civil Procedure Act:
+Disclosure requests can also rely on other general provisions of the Civil Procedure Act, including:

 - Article 328 (which refers to the disclosure of documents among the parties to the proceedings); and